imysh578/Self-Study/Rust/rust_lang_book/07. Managing Growing Projects with Packages, Crates, and Modules/01_packages_and_crates.md

 - A package can contain as many binary crates as we like, but at most only one library crate.
 - A package must contain at least one crate, whether that's a library or binary crate.

-`cargo new`: creates a project containing..
+`cargo new`: creates a package containing..
 - *src/main.rs*
 - *Cargo.toml* file